What is IMAlive?

 – Schedule a shift to take live chats and implement what you have learned!

 * The background check fee and the $250 training fee are tax deductible and are non-refundable.

 Can I work at my own pace to complete the HEART course?
 Or is there a time frame in which it needs to be completed?

-Once the online segment of the course is completed, volunteers test their skills in practice chats with their peers or a supervisor to prepare themselves for the HEART Final Exam.
-IMAlive limits the progression from preparatory practice chats through passing the HEART Final to 20 days as we have seen this produces the best results for our potential volunteers.
-As with the initial training, your IMAlive Supervisor will be contacting you periodically to track your progress and you will be encouraged to contact us with any questions you may have.
+Once the online segment of the course is completed, volunteers test their skills in practice chats with their peers and a supervisor to prepare themselves for the HEART Final Exam.
+IMAlive limits the progression from preparatory practice chats through passing the HEART Final within four to six weeks as we have seen this produces the best results for our potential volunteers.
+As with the initial training, the Volunteer Coordinator will be contacting you periodically to track your progress and you will be encouraged to contact us with any questions you may have.